-Dow tumbles 300 points on rising COVID-19 cases, stimulus limbo
+Dow drops 650 points as S&P 500, Nasdaq post worst day since September

 |DUNKIN BRANDS GROUP

-Shares of Dunkin' Brands were soaring, gaining 18%, after the company held talks to sell itself to Inspire Brands, FOX Business confirmed.
+Shares of Dunkin' Brands soared after the company held talks to sell itself to Inspire Brands, FOX Business confirmed.
 The deal was first reported by The New York Times.

 |Ticker